yuntaozhang999/yuntaozhang999.github.io/_posts/2025-09-08-st-tahoe-finetuning-case-study-part-2.md

 ### Reproducibility
 - All runs can be reconstructed from the corresponding `***_config.yaml` files.
 - Validation minima and training horizons are taken from `***_metrics.csv` files.
-- If any field names differ, I can add a normalization map and regenerate the ledger.
-- If something seems off, I can cross‑reference your **`state_main.zip`** source tree and update this post.

 ### Downloads
 - [cell-eval-score.csv](/files/tahoe-fine-tune/cell-eval-score.csv)